“We at Kent State feel called to play the role of convener -- to broker conversations that are more civil, braver, and more productive.”

 On Monday, Aug.
 6, Northeast Ohio Medical University and Kent State University signed a shared services agreement that will enable NEOMED to offer online degree programs in its College of Graduate Studies.

 Northeast Ohio Medical University President Jay Gershen and Kent State University President Beverly J. Warren pose for a photo after signing a shared services agreement.

 The Kent State University Board of Trustees will hold a special meeting Friday, July 27, to consider the report of a fact-finder appointed by the State Employment Relations Board (SERB) to make recommendations regarding all unresolved issues between the university and the Kent State University Employees Local 153, American Federation of State, County and Municipal Employees (AFSCME), in their negotiations to reach a collective-bargaining agreement.

 Their remarkable work takes place in studios, classrooms, laboratories and outdoors.
 They have been published in prestigious journals, authored books and received significant research grants.
 Now, they add a new honor to their list of notable achievements.

 Kent State University President Beverly J. Warren presented 13 Kent State faculty members with the 2018 President’s Faculty Excellence Award, which recognizes exceptional performance that leads to the achievement of national or international recognition.

-Ohio Gov. John Kasich has appointed Robert S. Frost of Lakewood, Ohio, to the Kent State University Board of Trustees.
-Mr. Frost’s appointment runs through May 16, 2026.
-He fills the seat of former Trustee Stephen Colecchi, whose term expired in 2017.
+Ohio Gov. John Kasich has appointed the Rev. Dr. Todd C. Davidson Sr. of Lyndhurst, Ohio, to the Kent State University Board of Trustees.
+Dr. Davidson’s appointment began June 13, 2018, and ends May 16, 2027.
+He fills the seat of former Trustee Lawrence Pollock, whose term expired this year.